There’s no denying that avocado is the best breakfast/lunch/dinner/snack food available. But who says it can’t be used as a dessert?

 1/4 cup nut butter – I love peanut Mayver’s butter

 1/2 cup cacao powder

 1 tsp baking soda

 Mix everything (except cacao nibs) together in a blender until it is smooth and creamy, and press into a brownie pan.
 Sprinkle the cacao nibs and cinnamon on top.

-For those who don’t know, Poke (pronounced “poh-kay”) is a native Hawaiian dish of diced raw fish, usually in some sort of marinade.
+For those who don’t know, Poke pronounced “poh-kay”, is a native Hawaiian dish of diced raw fish in some sort of marinade.

-For some, raw fish alone probably doesn’t seem appetising, but when whipped up in a salad-style bowl with an assortment of other flavours – trust me it’s to die for.
-Raw fish is also a great source of protein, vitamins, and minerals – see more on the health benefits here.
+For most, raw fish probably doesn’t seem appetising, but when whipped up in a salad-style bowl with an assortment of other flavours it’s to die for.
+Raw fish is also beneficial for heart health, weight loss, and contains vitamin A and D (see more here).

 Diced Raw Tuna in Mayo

 Each time I make a poke bowl I mix it up with a variation of the above!
 Let me know if you try it.